Frequently Asked Questions

 How long will the Public Consultation last for?

 Guided by ISEAL’s Codes of Good Practice, the development of the global Standard includes two rounds of broad public consultation.
 Launched on 16 October 2024, the first consultation will last for 60 days, ending on 16 December 2024.
 A second shorter consultation will be held in 2025.
 All interested stakeholders and right holders wishing to take part in the public consultation are invited to provide their feedback before the closing date through the CMSI portal.
+Subscribe to our newsletter to receive updates on the next stage of the process.

 How will my feedback be used?
 And how will it be disclosed?